AG7GN/networking/hamwan-arden-home-README.md

 #### Policy Routing

-Standard IP routing uses the destination IP address as the sole criteria to determine where to send IP packets.
+Standard IP routing uses the destination IP address as the criteria to determine where to send IP packets.
 The router maintains a table of destination IP networks for this purpose.
 This is called the main routing table.
 We're going to implement Policy Routing so we can use other criteria to tell the router where to send certain packets.
 We'll create a new routing table that our policies can use to forward packets.
 Policies can selectively use either the main table or our new table depending on the criteria we define.

 1. Back in the ER-X CLI, set up a new routing table (we'll call it table `88`) just for HamWAN. `0.0.0.0/0` means "all networks".
 This is called a [default route](https://en.wikipedia.org/wiki/Default_route).
 If no other route in the routing table matches the destination IP address, then the router uses the default route to forward the packet.
-Routing table 88's default route will point the HamWAN.
+Routing table 88's default route will point to the HamWAN router.

 		set protocols static table 88 route 0.0.0.0/0 next-hop 192.168.88.1